drinkcat/SmarterScale/README.md

 *Let's make that smart scale a little less dumb*

 This is a simple app that reads weighing scale number using your phone camera (OCR), and writes it to [Android Health Connect](https://health.google/health-connect-android/).

+Interested?
+Download the APK here.

+I might end up publishing this on the Play Store, but I need enough people interested in testing early version.
+If you are interested, please join [this group](https://groups.google.com/g/smarterscale-testers), and I will send you an email if and when this happens.

+## Usage

 To use the app, follow these steps:
  1. Step on scale, wait for a reading.